amh4/takeaway_order_system/design_recipe.md

     # takes a string
     # calls list_choice on instance to get K V pair
     # Adds it to order list
+    # no output
   end

   def read_back
-    # returns the keys of all items on order
+    # returns the items without price
   end

   def print_receipt